celestiaorg/docs/how-to-guides/ethereum-fallback.md

 # Ethereum fallback

-Ethereum fallback is a mechanism that enables Ethereum L2s (or L3s) to “fallback” to using Ethereum calldata for data availability in the event of downtime on Celestia Mainnet Beta.
+Ethereum fallback is a mechanism that enables Ethereum L2s (or L3s) to ＂fallback＂ to using Ethereum calldata for data availability in the event of downtime on Celestia Mainnet Beta.
 This feature is currently supported by Celestia integrations
 with: